 Introduces the study of functions with a focus on linear (including arithmetic sequences), quadratic (including an introduction to complex numbers), and exponential functions (including geometric sequences).
 Also covers converting rates using dimensional analysis.
 Uses a variety of methods including logarithms to solve equations.
 Explores topics using a graphing calculator (required) as well as traditional approaches.
-Prerequisite: Placement into MTH095 (or higher, except MTH098); or completion of MTH070 with a grade of C or better; or equivalent course as determined by instructor; or consent of instructor.
+Prerequisite: Placement into MTH095 or higher; or completion of MTH070 with a grade of C or better; or equivalent course as determined by instructor; or consent of instructor.
 F, W, Sp, Su

-MTH098 Quantitative Literacy 6 class hr/wk, 6 cr.
+MTH098 Quantitative Literacy 5 class hr/wk, 5 cr.

 An intensive study of the quantitative, algebraic, and problem-solving skills necessary to be successful in non-mathematical fields of study.
 Focuses on developing mathematical maturity through problem solving, critical thinking, and communicating about mathematics.
-Integrates numeracy, proportional reasoning, algebraic reasoning, and functions.
-Prerequisite: Placement into MTH060 (or higher); or completion of MTH020 with a grade of C or better, or equivalent course as determined by instructor; and placement into RD090 (or higher); or completion of RD080 with a grade of C or better; or consent of instructor.
-F, W, Sp, Su
+Integrates numeracy, proportional reasoning, algebraic reasoning, and functions through Cooperative Learning Experience.
+Prerequisite: Placement into MTH070; or completion of MTH060 with a grade of C or better, or equivalent course as determined by instructor.
+F, W, Offered as needed